huijing/slides/58-cssconf-2019/README.md

 Hello, Berlin!
 It's such an incredible privilege to be here at the 10th anniversary of CSSConf EU.
 I was here for the very first time, in Berlin, at CSSConf and JSConf, last year.
 It was one of the most amazing experiences of my life, so thank you to the organisers for bringing me out again.

-I'm going to do something I've never done before at a conference, and that is to give a talk without slides.
-I know loads of amazing folks have done this before.
-Clearly, I'm not one of them, I've always had slides, so fingers crossed on how this will all turn out.

 ## On how cool DevTools console can be

 I discovered from a colleague of mine, Alex Lakatos, that the DevTools console can totally be styled up.
-But just like support of CSS on actual web pages differs between browsers, this is also the case for CSS support in the console.

 Case in point, this glorious CSS-only talk title in the console.
-This is what it looks like in Chrome.
-And what it looks like the Safari.
-Looks way better in Firefox, but that's just my opinion.
 So my name is Hui Jing, and I'm a Developer Advocate at Nexmo.

 If you've never heard of us, well, Alex built the coffee ordering app you've been using.
 My colleague, Garann will also be speaking at JSConf.
 We do communications APIs so do come say hi if you've got a minute.